Table of contents

 Cannabis Balms, Salves & Topicals

-Cannabinoids can be applied externally as well as internally, and for conditions like acne, eczema, and psoriasis, direct application to the skin is necessary.
+Cannabinoids can be applied externally and internally, and for conditions like acne, eczema, and psoriasis, direct application to the skin is necessary.

 Pros of Cannabis Topicals